 Imposing statue of Anglo-Irish novelist and playwright Oliver Goldsmith (1728–74), who wrote The Vicar of Wakefield .

 The main entrance to Trinity College was built in the 1870s to replace the 1759 original and was completely refurbished in 2014.

 You won't see too many Dubs ordering drinks in this bar, which is almost entirely given over to tourists who come for the carefully...

 College Green · interesting places nearby

 Bank of Ireland information

 When the parliament voted itself out of existence through the 1801 Act of Union, the building was sold under the condition that the interior would be altered to prevent it ever again being used as a debating chamber.
-It was a spiteful strike at Irish parliamentary aspirations, but while the central House of Commons was remodelled and offers little hint of its former role, the smaller House of Lords (admission free) chamber survived and is much more interesting.
+It was a spiteful strike at Irish parliamentary aspirations, but while the central House of Commons was remodelled and offers little hint of its former role, the smaller House of Lords (admission free) survived and is much more interesting.
 It has Irish oak woodwork, a mahogany longcase parliament clock and a late-18th-century Dublin crystal chandelier.
 Its design was copied for the construction of the original House of Representatives in Washington, DC, now the National Statuary Hall.
-There are tours of the House of Lords (10.30am, 11.30am and 1.45pm Tuesday), by Dublin historian and author Éamon MacThomás, which include a talk as much about Ireland and life in general as the building itself, whose exterior was the inspiration for the British Museum in London.
+The House of Lords is open to visitors during banking hours but Dublin historian Sean Ó Laocha does pre-arranged tours of the chamber on Tuesdays between 10.30am and 12.30pm.